Skip to main content

 Note: Course availability varies by semester.
 Contact an admission counselor for details.

-General Courses (Required)
+General Course (Required)

 Programming in R and use of associated open source tools.
 Addressing practical issues in documenting workflow, data management and scientific computing.

-Transportation Engineering (Choose up to 5)
+Transportation Engineering

 Driver and vehicle characteristics affecting traffic flow and safety.
 Speed, density and capacity relationships.
 Signal control in street networks.
 Freeway management systems.
 Risk management and liability.